MiaAltieri/debug-hooks-demo/README.md

 juju debug-logs
 ```
 - See it fail in `juju-watch`
-    - Explain that we could re-write the code, re-pack, re-deploy which would take **awhile** OR we could do a juju debug-hooks session
+    - Explain that we could re-write the code, re-pack, re-deploy to fix this which would take **awhile** OR we could do a juju debug-hooks session and fix it there

 ```
 juju debug-hooks awesome/<failing unit number>